turbot/steampipe-plugin-aws/docs/tables/aws_vpc_flow_log_event.md

 # Table: aws_vpc_flow_log_event

-VPC Flow Logs is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
+VPC flow logs capture information about the IP traffic going to and from network interfaces in your VPC.

-This table reads vpc flow logs from a Cloudwatch log group, that is configured to log traffic.
+This table reads flow log records from CloudWatch log groups.

-**Important Notes:**
+**Important notes:**

 - You **_must_** specify `log_group_name` in a `where` clause in order to use this table.
 - This table supports optional quals.
-Queries with optional quals are optimised to used aws cloudwatch filters.
-Optional quals is supported for below columns:
+Queries with optional quals are optimised to used CloudWatch filters.
+Optional quals are supported for the following columns:
   - `log_stream_name`
   - `filter`
   - `region`